AMP-SCZ/dpdash/AWS_SETUP.md

 ![Screenshot of Github Actions Variables](/doc/assets/aws_setup/06_set_github_variables/set_github_variables_02.png)

+Create 2 variables:
-Create the variable ROLE_ARN with a value of the ARN of your Role from Step 3.
+1. Create the variable ROLE_ARN with a value of the ARN of your Role from Step 3.
+2. Create the variable EMAIL_DOMAIN with the root domain you will use to host the app (e.g. `dpdash.com`).
+If you use an outside DNS rather than Route53, this will be the domain used in Step 2.

-If you keep your domain outside of Route53, create 2 more variables:
+If you keep your domain outside of Route53, create one more variable:

-1. Variable Name: CERT_ARN, Variable Value: ARN of your AWS Certificate from Step 1.
+1. Create the variable CERT_ARN with a value of the ARN of your AWS Certificate from Step 1.
-2. Variable Name: EMAIL_DOMAIN, Variable Value: Root domain of your email identity from Step 2.

 Navigate to the Actions tab and the Deploy Infrastructure workflow.
 Select "Run Workflow".
 The application will deploy.